-- 1. Tony Bailey Professor of Practice

-- Recognized specialist in matters of spiritual formation (e.g. prayer, spirit-led ministry)

-- 2. Richard Bishop Associate Professor

-- (AA and BA in Bible and Theology with a major in Missions from Christian Life College; enrolled in M.Div. program at Assemblies of God Theological Seminary)

-- 3. Tamara Fitzpatrick Professor

-- (BA in Music Management from CSUS, BS in Business Finance from CSUS; MA in Business Administration from Hope International University; Juris Doctorate from Lincoln Law School, Sacramento) - 4.
-Micah Johnson Professor - (AA and BA Bible and Theology from Christian Life College; MA in Biblical and Theological Studies from Western Seminary) - 5.
-Eli Lopez Associate Professor - (AA and BA in Bible and Theology Christian Life College; enrolled in a MA program in Theological Studies at Assemblies of God Theological Seminary) - 6.
-William Riddell Professor - (AA and BS in Business Administration from CSU Stanislaus; MBA from University of the Pacific; PhD in Communications from Regent University) - 7.
-Israel Rodriguez Associate Professor - (AA and BA in General Ministry from Christian Life College)
+- 1. Richard Bishop - (AA and BA in Bible and Theology with a major in Missions from Christian Life College; enrolled in M.Div. program at Assemblies of God Theological Seminary) - 2.
+Tamara Fitzpatrick - (BA in Music Management from CSUS, BS in Business Finance from CSUS; MA in Business Administration from Hope International University; Juris Doctorate from Lincoln Law School, Sacramento) - 3.
+Micah Johnson - (BA Bible and Theology from Christian Life College; MA in Biblical and Theological Studies from Western Seminary) - 4.
+Eli Lopez - (AA and BA in Bible and Theology Christian Life College; MA in Theological Studies at Assemblies of God Theological Seminary) - 5.
+William Riddell - (BS in Business Administration from CSU Stanislaus; MBA from University of the Pacific; PhD in Communications from Regent University)